 Ethiopia has a unique cultural heritage, truly remarkable architectural constructions, elaborate festivals and a high concentrations of endemic birds and mammals.
 The scenery is stunning and really varied.
 There is, as our friend Philip Briggs wrote in his Bradt Ethiopia Guide, no grinding poverty.

 How do we get there?

-Ethiopian Airlines operates regular flights from London Heathrow to Addis Ababa.
+Ethiopian Airlines operates regular flights from London Heathrow (and from Manchester) to Addis Ababa.
 Figh duration is under 8 hours.

 How do we travel around the country?